dmlc/gluon-nlp/docs/examples/word_embedding/word_embedding.md

 ### Using Pre-trained Word Embeddings in Gluon

-To demonstrate how to use pre- trained word embeddings in Gluon, let us first obtain indices of the words 'hello' and 'world'.
+To demonstrate how to use pre- trained word embeddings in Gluon, let us first obtain the indices of the words 'hello' and 'world'.

 ```{.python .input}